Started in 1950 at Þingvellir National Park

-The first Landsmot was held at the Thingvellir National Park in 1950, and has since then grown into the full blown bi-annual country festival that it is today.
-The Landsmot has been held at rotating locations around Iceland since the beginning in 1950.
-At Landsmot at Hella South Iceland in 2008, attendance reached a record high of 14.000 people.
+The first Landsmót was held at Þingvellir National Park in 1950-, and has since then grown into the full-blown biennial country festival that it is today.
+The Landsmót has been held at rotating locations around Iceland since the beginning.
+At the 2008 Landsmót at Hella, South Iceland, attendance reached a record high of 14,000 people.

-The main theme of the event is an all Icelandic Riding Horse Competition “Gæðingakeppni” where riders of all ages and their horses compete in an event composed of showing all five gaits of the Icelandic horse, Tölt, trot, walk, gallop and Pace.
-The parallel theme is a competition and show of breeding horses, were the best stallions and breeding mares are shown and rated.
-As Tölt is the most treasured gait of the Icelandic horse, the highlight of the Landsmot is always the Tölt Competition where the best Tölt horses and their riders compete for the Landsmot Tölt Champion Title.
+The main theme of the event is “Gæðingakeppni”, an all-encompassing Icelandic Riding Horse Competition where riders of all ages and their horses compete, demonstrating all five gaits of the Icelandic horse; Tölt, trot, walk, gallop and flying pace. - The parallel theme is a competition and show of breeding horses, were the best stallions and breeding mares are shown and rated.
+As tölt is the most treasured gait of the Icelandic horse, the highlight of the Landsmót is always the tölt Competition where the best tölt horses and their riders compete for the Landsmót Tölt Champion Title.